VerdictAI

 5 questions

-How do I care for a wood cutting board so it doesn't crack?
+How do I keep a wood cutting board from cracking or splitting?